navnit28/nitrochat/README.md

 # This is a Nitrochat which is a ReactJs based Web Application to create channels and chat with others users.

-###This is a ReactJs based web application
+### This is a ReactJs based web application

 To get started and run the app:
--Clone the app
+- Clone the app
--Run `npm install` to install the corresponding node packages -Run `npm install --global yarn` to install yarn
+- Run `npm install` to install the corresponding node packages
+- Run `npm install --global yarn` to install yarn
--Run `yarn start` to run the app on [http://localhost:3000](http://localhost:3000)
+- Run `yarn start` to run the app on [http://localhost:3000](http://localhost:3000)